Proven Swedish world leading real care baby guide, the first month home with a newborn, that ensures

 Mother and baby bonding is vital for your baby's feeling of comfort, feeling of security.

-It shapes teenage confidence, social skills with the ability to connect with others.
+It shapes and builds social skills with the ability to connect with others and teen confidence.

 It's my experience with babies and studies confirm it.